Data Categories

 • Auxiliary temporal valid range: If enabled, the loader generates valid ranges (time ranges in which changes may have occurred) for auxiliary mappings based on temporal data.
 A valid range is a time range that a change could have occurred during.

 • Supplementary data: If enabled, allows data versions created from this data category to be loaded alongside a primary data version.
-If disabled, the data category is the primary data category.
-A tenant can only have one primary data category.
+If disabled, the set data category is the primary data category.
+A tenant can have only one data version from a primary data category active.

 • Tenant setting: Select the name of the setting as specified under Data > Tenant Settings.
+Visier automatically generates default tenant settings for the first data category created in your project.
+You must configure these auto-generated settings before proceeding.
 For more information, see Tenant Settings.

 • Optional: File sets validation.
 For more information, see Add File Sets to a Job.

 • Analytic object category.
 If an analytic object should be loaded from a different data category, you can change the Category in an analytic object's Settings.
+This is necessary for supplementary data sources, otherwise the default Tenant data category will be set.
 For more information, see Analytic Object Settings.

 Next steps